keithrkline/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/live-multiplayer-intro.md

 Depending on your scenario, the Xbox Live Multiplayer features provide several approaches to implementing Xbox Live Multiplayer in your game.

+### Multiplyaer Activity (MPA)

+Multiplayer Activity is a lightweight option to implment platform integration for joinable games, inviting players and recording recent player interactions.
+This feature set's primary goal is to make integrating into the platform easy for title developers who already have their own multiplayer solution.

+MPA provides the following functionality:
+ - Advertising a player as in a joinable multiplayer experience through an activity
+ - Enabling inviting other players into that joinable experience
+ - Recording meaningful interactions that occured while in multiplayer, which are stored in the Xbox Live recent player list

+The MPA feature is intended to replace the need of the other options listed here, not to be mixed with certain features like those offered in the multiplayer session directory.

 ### Xbox Integrated Multiplayer (XIM)